 What happens if I am a National Merit Semifinalist?

 After being notified of your semifinalist status in the fall of senior year, you will be prompted to complete a full application to determine your National Merit Finalist eligibility.
-You are required to submit an essay, a list of extracurricular achievements, a recommendation from a school official, and a transcript demonstrating an outstanding academic record throughout high school.
+You are required to submit an essay, a list of extracurricular achievements, a letter of recommendation from a school official, and a transcript demonstrating an outstanding academic record throughout high school.
 In addition, you must corroborate your achievement on the PSAT by reporting high SAT scores to the National Merit committee.
 After all submissions have been evaluated, 15,000 students will be notified of their National Merit Finalist standing in February of senior year.

 How do I qualify for a National Merit college-sponsored scholarship?

 If you are a National Merit Finalist, you may be awarded a National Merit college-sponsored scholarship.
-When filling out your National Merit Scholarship Applications, you will be asked to select a sponsor college from the schools to which you have been accepted.
+When filling out your National Merit Scholarship application, you will be asked to select a sponsor college from the schools to which you have been accepted.
 You must be confident that the college you choose is your first choice.
 College officials from the selected school will be notified and will evaluate you and other finalists to decide who will receive a National Merit college-sponsored scholarship.
 You should contact the college directly to learn about its selection process.